The Health Index initiative was launched in 2009 with the aim of engaging MaineHealth and its partners in using sets of health indicators to:

 In 2016, each MaineHealth member and affiliate hospital prioritized population health issues within their local service area.
 Most of these issues are also the system-level priorities.
 This process, called the Community Health Needs Assessment, engaged community members and leaders, public health experts in addition to clinicians and health administrators to review county-level data, prioritize issues and guide the development of implement plans to address the selected issues.
 The Community Health Priorities selected by each MaineHealth member hospital are presented in a grid below.

 Community Health Needs Assessments will be conducted every three years.
-To take advantage of economies of scale in data collection and implement a consistent approach to community engagement, planning and reporting deliverables for the Community Health Needs Assessment, MaineHealth participates in the Maine Shared Health Needs Assessment and Planning Process.
+To take advantage of economies of scale in data collection and implement a consistent approach to community engagement, planning and reporting deliverables for the Community Health Needs Assessment, MaineHealth participates in the Maine Shared Community Health Needs Assessment.
 To learn more about this process, or to get involved, see the Maine Center for Disease Control and Prevention.

 Where can I find more information?